Version 6 - 10/03/2026 - Add final relay details

 SI touch free punching is enabled, but all runners must punch both Start and Finish.

 Toilets will be available in the event car park.
-There is also a fairly tatty toilet block in Candleston public car park.
+There is also a small toilet block in Candleston public car park.

 The NGOC pop-up café will be present in the Assembly area.
 This includes tea, coffee and potentially a selection of sweet treats.
 Please note that it operates a cash only honesty system.
-If you have no cash, you can pay via card at registration, subject to a minimum charge of £1.
+If you have no cash, you may be able to pay via card at registration, subject to a minimum charge of £1.
+The mobile signal in this vicinity is poor so we recommend bringing cash.

 Important: Please note that as from 1 January 2026 Non-members of British Orienteering are not insured under British Orienteering’s public liability policy.
 By entering this event, you acknowledge that you are participating at your own risk.